appeacock/jasperbuster/README.md

 # Feeling Lazy?
 A fully-functional Jasper installation was burned to an IMG file that works on any RPI 3B+ (possibly other models but they haven't been tested).
 The file can downloaded directly at https://sourceforge.net/projects/jasperclient/files/jasper-rpi.zip/download and written to an SD-card using any image burning software (i.e. Etcher).
 The username and password were not changed from the Raspbian defaults.
 (Username: `pi` Password: `raspberry`)

-# Burn image onto SD Card
+# Installation Guide
 Boot the Raspian image on the RPi device and sign in.
 Use `raspi-config` to enable the network adapter or wireless as needed and enable SSH to make thigns easier.
 Plug in the microphone and speakers then restart the Pi.

     $ ssh pi@<ip-address>

-# Update and install some utilities
+## Update and install some utilities
     $ sudo apt-get -y update
     $ sudo apt-get -y upgrade
     $ sudo apt-get install -y vim git-core python-dev bison libasound2-dev libportaudio-dev python-pyaudio dos2unix
     $ sudo apt-get install -y python-setuptools
     $ sudo python /usr/lib/python2.7/dist-packages/easy_install.py pip

-# Create/edit ALSA configuration file:
+## Create/edit ALSA configuration file:
     $ sudo touch /lib/modprobe.d/jasper.conf &&  sudo chown pi /lib/modprobe.d/jasper.conf && sudo cat > /lib/modprobe.d/jasper.conf<<EOF
     #Loads USB audio before the internal soundcard
     options snd_usb_audio index=0